 By talking to successful Redbubble artists I have built an understanding of what type of design sells best.
 In order of success they are: text memes (think “OK Boomer”), illustrations (including fan art in the Redbubble fan art program), photographs, and (some) fine art.
 You’ll need to pair these designs with the list above… for example, text memes sell on T-shirts, illustrations on stickers, photographs on posters and prints, and so on.
 Stickers are by far the biggest seller.

 So Many Unsold Pretty Patterns

 Pretty patterns don’t sell … or at least they don’t sell for me.
 I am sure there are several successful artists who are selling patterns on pillows and scarves, but I believe they are very rare.
 There seems to be two main reasons why patterns don’t sell.
-The first is that Redbubble is flooded with them.
+The first is that Redbubble is already flooded with them.
 Patterns are easy for new designers to create following YouTube tutorials, and they are a lot of fun to make, but there are so many of them it is almost impossible to stand out unless you have built a successful brand around them outside of Redbubble.
-The second is that patterned products aren’t actually very hard to find in high street shops.
-Why would you go online to by a geometric patterned floor pillow when you can buy the same in your local high street store at half the price?
+The second is that patterned products aren’t actually very hard to find nor very expensive in normal high street shops.
+Why would you go online to by a geometric patterned floor pillow when you can buy the same thing in your local high street store at half the price?

 There is No Single Correct Tagging Strategy